sensu-plugins/sensu-plugins-zfs/README.md

 - `-C, --capacity-crit` Capacity threshold for when to crit. (default 90)
 - `-s, --scrubbing-interval` Warn when it is more than this number of days since last scrub. (default 7)

+## Metrics

+### metric-zfs-arc.rb

+Reads `/proc/spl/kstat/zfs/arcstats` for ARC statistics and puts them in a form usable by Graphite.

+For more information see ZoL [Linux Module Parameters](https://github.com/zfsonlinux/zfs/wiki/ZFS-on-Linux-Module-Parameters)

 ## Installation
 [Installation and setup](http://sensu-plugins.io/docs/installation_instructions.html)